Allergy Fighting Smoothie Recipe (For Dogs)

 1 cup of very warm water

 Add the kale, parsley and half the water to a blender and blitz until everything is finely chopped.

 Add the honey and remaining water and blend until smoothie consistency (add more water as required).

 Spoon into and ice block tray and top each cube with a few blueberries.
 Freeze until needed.

 This is just one way nutrition can be used to improve your dogs’ health without resorting to harsh medications for fairly minor ailments.
 I have plenty more where this came from!
 Nutrition can be used to relieve so many gripes that we’ve come to accept as a part of life but needn’t be.
-Shoot me an email if you think your dog could be healthier or happier, or join my 6 week email program today to begin fully transitioning your dog to a balanced, homemade diet.
+Shoot me an email if you think your dog could be healthier or happier, or check out my shop if you’re ready to begin fully transitioning your dog to a balanced, homemade diet.